Nadya Mason: Career

 Mason returned to Harvard as a MRSEC Postdoctoral Fellow in 2001, where she was elected junior fellow in the Harvard Society of Fellows.
 In 2005, Mason joined the University of Illinois at Urbana–Champaign as an assistant professor.
 In 2014 she was appointed a John Bardeen Faculty Scholar in Physics at University of Illinois at Urbana–Champaign.
 In 2016 she was promoted to full Professor.
 As of 2018, Mason was a General Councillor for the American Physical Society.

 On October 1, 2023, Mason was appointed Dean of the University of Chicago's Pritzker School of Molecular Engineering, succeeding Matthew J. Tirrell.

 Research

 In 2006, Mason was on a team that was first to demonstrate the non-equilibrium Kondo effect, and in 2011 she was on a team that observed individual superconducting bound states in graphene-based systems.

 In the 2014-2018 period, Mason's research focused on carbon nanotubes, graphene, nanostructured semiconductors and topological insulators.
 In these systems she has concentrated on electron interactions, and how to apply her understanding to quantum computing.

 Service and outreach

 As of 2017, Mason was Chair of the APS Committee on Minorities, and was featured by the National Society of Black Physicists for Black History Month in 2017.
 Also in 2017, she discussed the limit on the size of electronics and impact of novel nanomaterials on the "Saturday Physics for Everyone 2017" program of the UIUC YouTube channel.

 In November 2019, Mason gave a TED talk called, "How to spark your creativity, scientifically."

+In 2026, Mason was chosen to be a member of the Department of Energy's Office of Science Advisory Committee.